Don’t let your feet stop you from dancing!

-Bunions: Bunions are characterized by a bony lump seen at the ball of the foot around the big toe.
-The lump is painful, builds up and hardens in response to pressure.
-Bunions are hereditary, but dance can increase the development from wearing tight-fitting shoes and the flexibility of the feet causing misalignment.
+Bunions: Bunions are characterised by a bony lump seen at the ball of the foot around the big toe.
+The lump can grow to be painful, building up and becoming stiff over time.
+Dance can increase the likelihood of bunions and their rate of progression (as a result of regularly wearing tight-fitting shoes).
+It can also impact the flexibility of the feet due to alignment changes

-Skin irritation: Skin irritations such as corns, callus and blisters are common in dancers from rubbing and pressure of tight dance shoes.
-Where excessive rubbing occurs, skin irritations can become sore, swollen and in some cases infected when left untreated.
+Skin irritation: Skin irritations such as corns, callus and blisters are common in dancers from rubbing and pressure of tight dance shoes, as well as the time spent on the toes, balls of the feet and the heels.
+Where excessive rubbing occurs, skin irritations can become sore, swollen and in some cases infected when left untreated

-Sesamoiditis: Sesamoiditis is a common ailment of the plantar forefoot, causing pain in the ball of the foot specifically under the big toe joint.
-The pain gradually progresses from mild to intense throbbing.
-Dancers suffer from sesamoiditis because of the repetitive, excessive loading on the balls of the foot when landing and moving.
+Sesamoiditis: Sesamoiditis causes pain in the ball of the foot beneath the big toe joint.
+The pain gradually progresses from mild to intense throbbing, making it difficult for dancers to place pressure on the ball of the foot.
+Dancers suffer from sesamoiditis because of the repetitive, excessive loading on the balls of the foot when landing and moving that irritates the two sesamoid bones and their surrounding tendons

-Toenail issues: Toenails can become ingrown, bruised and susceptible to fungal infection if not cared for correctly.
+Toenail issues: Toenails can become ingrown, bruised and susceptible to fungal infections if not cared for correctly.
 Repeated pressure to the toenails from incorrect fitting shoes or poor foot alignment damages the nail bed and nail shape.
-Repeated use of tight, sweaty dance shoes creates an opportunity for fungal infections to thrive.
+Repeated use of tight, sweaty dance shoes creates an opportunity for fungal infections to thrive

-Cutting toenails: Dancers should keep their toenails trimmed to the edged of their toes.
-Avoid sharing shoes, socks and nail cutters between dance friends to reduce risk of spreading fungal infections.
-If you suffer from ingrown toenails your Podiatrist can perform a minor surgery to completely remove the ingrown nail.
-Fungal nail laser treatment is the most successful option to remove fungal nail infections and prevent infection reoccurrence.
+Toe and nail care: Dancers should keep their toenails well-trimmed and avoid sharing shoes, socks and nail cutters between dance friends to reduce the risk of spreading fungal infections.
+If you suffer from ingrown toenails, your podiatrist can perform minor surgery to completely remove the ingrown nail.
+Fungal nail laser treatment is the most successful option to remove fungal nail infections and prevent infection recurrence.

-Dance shoes: Most problems associated with dances injuries are caused by incorrect fitting dance shoes.
-Ensuring your shoes are sized correctly will reduce pressure and skin irritations.
-Supportive, quality shoes will fully support your feet during dance movements.
+Dance shoes: Most problems associated with dance injuries are caused or greatly contributed to by poorly fitting dance shoes.
+Ensuring your shoes are sized correctly for both your foot length, width and type will help reduce pressure and skin irritations.
 Your dance shoes should be used exclusively for dance and not outside the dance studio.
+Outside of dance, your podiatrist can recommend the best and most supportive shoes for your feet to help promote your foot health

 Recovery: Rest and recovery after suffering a foot-related dance injury is essential for healing.
-Your Podiatrist can develop a treatment and recovery plan specifically suited for your dance activity and injury.
-Slowly returning to dance after time off is necessary to prevent injury recurrence.
+Your podiatrist can develop a treatment and recovery plan specifically suited for your dance activity and injury.
+Slowly and carefully returning to dance after time off and completing the right rehabilitation exercises is essential in preventing injury recurrence.

 Seek a diagnosis from a podiatrist if in pain